 It can be caused by a specific event or situation, like speaking in public, or it can be a more general feeling of anxiety in social settings.
 People with social anxiety may worry about embarrassment, humiliation, or rejection.

 They may also avoid social interaction altogether.
 While it is natural to feel anxious in some social situations, people with social anxiety experience intense and persistent anxiety that interferes with their daily lives.
 The exact cause of social anxiety is unknown, but it is thought to be a combination of genetic and environmental factors.

 Growing up in a family with other members who have anxiety disorders or depression may increase the risk.
 Social anxiety can also be caused by bad things that happened to you as a child, like being bullied or teased.
 If you think you might have social anxiety, talk to your doctor.

-Psychology Today says that people with social anxiety disorder (SAD) have a lot of fear or anxiety in social situations, especially ones where they might meet new people or be watched by others.
+Psychology Today says that people with a social anxiety disorder (SAD) have a lot of fear or anxiety in social situations, especially ones where they might meet new people or be watched by others.

 They may worry about being judged or evaluated badly, or they may just feel very self-conscious in social situations.
 Because of this, they might not go to any social events at all, or they might go but feel very uncomfortable.

 The severity of SAD symptoms can vary, but they usually include one or more of the following: